jbakse/site_builder/docs/noise/index.md

 /:: -->

-## Using Noise
+## Noise vs. Random

 ::: .callout
 ![blue square](figures/grid.svg){scale}
 /::

 Consider the code you would write to draw the blue squares above.
-You need to provide several values for each square: horizontal position, vertical position, width, height, and color.
+You would need to provide several values for each square: horizontal position, vertical position, width, height, and color.

 Where do those values come from?
 They could come from a few places.